 Evenflo allows the use of an ISB with any of their booster seats (where the child wears the vehicle’s seat belt as their restraint).

 They do NOT allow the use of an ISB to install any of their harnessed seats.Graco:

 You can read more about Graco’s policy here.Merritt: (seats for kids with special needs)

 An ISB is allowed for securing a child in a Churchill or Chamberlain.
-An ISB may be used to install a Roosevelt using the long belt path.

 The Aace booster may be used with an ISB.

-Pipa and Rava are NOT allowed to be installed with an ISB.Peg Perego:
+Pipa (all models), Rava, and Exec are NOT allowed to be installed with an ISB.Peg Perego:

 Peg Perego allows the use of inflatable belts on all car seat products manufactured after May 2014.
 It is important to note that Peg Perego requires specific shoulder belt routing on rear facing infant seats – specifically, the inflatable shoulder belt cannot be routed through the integral Right Tight lock off clip (in the base of the Peg Perego 4-35 and 4-35 Nido).Additional Info: You can also see this document here which aggregates the policies of all the car seat manufacturers on the use of their seats with inflatable belts.

 In an accident, the belt bag may damage a non-approved child restraint system.
 As a result, the child restraint system may not be able to provide the intended level of protection.
 There is an increased risk of injury.
 For safety reasons, we recommend that you only use a child restraint system which has been tested and approved by Mercedes-Benz in combination with a Beltbag.Note that no car seat manufacturer in the US approves of the use of their car seats with the Beltbag.
 Therefore, you will need to use LATCH to install car seats in this vehicle, or get a car seat from Mercedes that is approved.
 For pictures on what the “guts” of the Beltbag looks like and how it is connected to the vehicle, see here.